Google Data Studio time dimensions slider for series chart

 - TDS – Selected time dimension as primary dimension

-- Here, Sessions as metrics
+- Here, Sessions as metric

 - Sorting by TDS – Selected time dimension ASC to respect the time series sorting